h4ndzdatm0ld/nornir_netconf/docs/additional/rpc.md

 <class 'ncclient.operations.rpc.RPCReply'>
 ```

 Hopefully this helps understand the differences in some RPC responses.
+The normalization of the responses sometimes may be beneficial to assist in some conditional logic, but there may be times where the actual RPC response will need to be inspected.